Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Introduction

-When the goal is to model flows in rivers or oceans, complex propagation speeds are nonphysical, because waves propagate with real and finite propagation speeds.
+When modeling flows in rivers or oceans, complex propagation speeds are nonphysical, because waves propagate with real and finite propagation speeds.
 Unfortunately, already the one-dimensional SWME are not globally hyperbolic \cite{HSWME} leading to propagation speeds with non-zero imaginary part.
-The loss of hyperbolicity can lead to instabilities in numerical test cases \cite{HSWME}, \cite{lossOfHyperbolicity}.
-The lack of hyperbolicity motivated the derivation of a hyperbolic regularization, the so-called \emph{Hyperbolic Shallow Water Moment Equations (HSWME)} \cite{HSWME}, by modifying the system matrix based on similar approaches from kinetic theory \cite{Koellermeier2020g,Fan2016,Koellermeier2014}, thus guaranteeing global hyperbolicity.
+The loss of hyperbolicity can lead to instabilities in numerical test cases \cite{HSWME, lossOfHyperbolicity}.
+The lack of hyperbolicity motivated the derivation of a hyperbolic regularization, the so-called \emph{Hyperbolic Shallow Water Moment Equations (HSWME)} \cite{HSWME}, by modifying the system matrix based on similar approaches from kinetic theory \cite{Fan2016,Koellermeier2020g,Koellermeier2014}, thus guaranteeing global hyperbolicity.
 The hyperbolicity of the HSWME was proved in one spatial dimension and numerical simulations of the one-dimensional HSWME yielded accurate results \cite{HSWME}.
-Up to now, there is no two-dimensional hyperbolic model of the SWME to the authors best knowledge.
+This also allowed for a deeper analysis in \cite{equilibriumStability} and \cite{koellermeier_steady_2022}.